 2. Tuning Potential

-The 2JZ-GTE is one of the most tunable engines ever made.
-With upgraded turbochargers, fuel systems, and engine management, it can produce over 1,000 hp while maintaining reliability.
+The Supra’s engines, especially the 2JZ and B58, are favorites among tuners.
+With upgraded turbos, fuel systems, and engine management, they can produce supercar-level power while maintaining reliability.

 3. Smooth Inline-Six Configuration

-The inline-six layout provides excellent balance, smooth power delivery, and high-revving capabilities, making it ideal for both street and track use.
+The inline-six layout is naturally balanced, delivering smooth power delivery and high-revving capability.
+This makes it ideal for both spirited street driving and competitive motorsports.

 The Future of the Supra Engine